spryker/oryx/docs/design-system/color-system.md

 }
 ```

-### Setup colors in your application
+### Set up application colors

 The color system is configured by themes.
-You can use predefined themes from the theme package and amend the theme in your application setup, or build your own theme.
+You can use predefined themes from the theme package and amend the theme in your application setup or build your own theme.

-An example of color configuration is shown below.
-This configuration uses an existing theme (`storefrontTheme`) and changes the base primary color for both light and dark mode.
+The following configuration example is based on an existing theme `storefrontTheme`, but the base primary color is changed for light and dark modes.

 ```ts
 import { storefrontTheme } from '@spryker-oryx/themes';